ogradyc01/GoldenCheetah/Upgrade_v3.2_Troubleshooting_Guide.md

 _Variant b) Try to import the file into GoldenCheetah again using manual "Import from ..." - the import creates the .JSON in /activities.
 If the import is SUCCESSFUL we recommend to MOVE the file manually to /imports or /downloads sub-directory (to keep the original)._

-## Files cannot not be moved/copied to the sub-folders

-Depending on OS/File Source/... there are cases where a file cannot be moved the the sub-folder, or the file can be moved, but the source file cannot be deleted - so the upgrade process reports errors.

-_What to do:_

-_Check the files and errors - as they are reported in the upgrade log.
-In case a file is properly moved, but cannot be deleted - make a backup copy of the file to another place (just in case) and remove the file manually.
-If the file could neither be copied nor moved - check the file properties - and the type of file.
-Depending if you still need the file / or it is a file not required by GoldenCheetah any more (make a backup copy as well) and delete._

-_Note: The responsibility if a file is required or not / if you delete it is totally yours. - Sorry - please use the information given here to make your decision_

-## Files cannot not be moved to the sub-folders

-Depending on OS/File Source/... there are cases where a file cannot be moved the the sub-folder.
-We try first to "move" the file, if this does not work we try to "copy" the file.
-If both steps fail, the upgrade process reports this as an error.
-Since GoldenCheetah expects all files being stored in their respective sub-directory, this is a CRITICAL problem and needs to be resolved if you want to have you data complete and consistent.

-_What to do:_

-_Check the files and errors - as they are reported in the upgrade log.
-Check the file on it's relevance and the type.
-You can move configuration files, logs, backup files manually to their respective sub-directory.
-For activity files which are not .JSON type, please check if the conversion to .JSON was successful, then you can move the file as well to /imports - otherwise try to import the file manually to GoldenCheetah.

-In all cases (especially if you delete files) be sure to have a backup of the file stored in another place in case you later find out that the deletion was a mistake._

-_Note: The responsibility if a file is required or not / if you delete it is totally yours. - Sorry - please use the information given here to make your decision_

-## Deletion of copied files failed

-There are cases where the upgrade procedure is successful in copying a file to the sub-directory (if moving fails) - but the deletion of the source file fails.
-This case is also reported as an error and needs to be fixed.
-You need to verify if the reported files "really" exist in the target sub-directory and should then delete them (**from the athlete root folder**).
-Also here please backup any file you plan to delete to another place in case you later find out the the deletion was a mistake.

-_What to do:_

-_You need to verify if the reported files "really" exist in the target sub-directory and should then delete them (**from the athlete root folder**).
-Also here please backup any file you plan to delete to another place in case you later find out the the deletion was a mistake._

-You now need to remove the files which are reported as errors as described in the previous section - 'What to do'

-_Note: The responsibility if a file is required or not / if you delete it is totally yours. - Sorry - please use the information given here to make your decision_

 ...